umeshramya/multilingual-number-to-words/README.md

 ###### npm i multilingual-number-to-words

 ## Features
+1. Converts to number provided into words both in Lakhs-core or million-billion format
-1. Decimal value truncated to two degits for currency style
+2. Decimal value truncated to two degits for currency style
+3. One also get number provided in comma separeted format

 ###### Note maximum number for crore and lakh conversion is 999999998
 ###### Note maximum number for million and billion conversions is 999999999999998